katlund/BlockStab/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Future Work
+There are some block GMRES tests in the work.

 ## How we cite things
 Several papers are foundational for our subroutines.
 We provide the full citations here and use abbreviated ones (given as [Author YYYY]) throughout the documentation.